Generalization Error Curves for Analytic Spectral Algorithms under Power-law Decay: Preliminaries

-\cref{assu:EDR} is satisfied by many commonly used kernels, such as Laplacian kernel, Matérn kernel and neural tangent kernel etc. This assumption on the eigenvalues characterizes the smoothness of the functions in the RKHS and larger $\beta$ implies better smoothness.
+The eigenvalue decay rate in \cref{assu:EDR} is a common assumption in the previous literature~\citep{caponnetto2007_OptimalRates,fischer2020_SobolevNorm,li2023_AsymptoticLearning}.
+As we aim to derive the exact generalization error, the lower bound part in \cref{eq:EDR} is also necessary. \cref{assu:EDR} is satisfied by many commonly used kernels, such as the Laplacian kernel, Matérn kernels, and neural tangent kernels.
+This assumption on the eigenvalues characterizes the smoothness of functions in the RKHS, and a larger $\beta$ implies greater smoothness.
 We also remark that since $T$ is trace-class, $(\lambda_j)_{j \geq 1}$ is summable so the requirement $\beta > 1$ is necessary. \cref{assu:EDR} is also closely connected to the effective dimension or capacity condition of the RKHS in the previous literature~\citep{caponnetto2007_OptimalRates}.
 Later, with a spectral algorithm $\varphi$, we will introduce generalized $\varphi$-effective dimension that characterizes the variance of the method, see \cref{eq:PhiEffDim}.

 \paragraph{Interpolation spaces} We need to further introduce the interpolation spaces~\citep{steinwart2012_MercerTheorem} to state our results.
 For $p \geq 0$, we define the fractional power $T^p : L^2 \to L^2$ by